joon-im/flex_dash_sales/README.md

 # A Simple Sales Dashboard

-This is a dashboard created using Shiny, plotly, and FlexDashboard which utilizes techniques learned from Matt Dancho's Business Science University DS4B-102 course.
+This is a dashboard created using Shiny, plotly, and FlexDashboard.
+It utilizes techniques from Matt Dancho's Business Science University DS4B-102 course.